IMPORTANCE OF ENVIRONMENTAL

 - Method of transport.

 The use of efficient packaging materials can save warehouses a considerable amount of money.
-Amazon is an excellent example of this, their reusable packaging solutions and processes prove to be useful with both receivers and shippers.
+Amazon is a great example of this, their reusable packaging solutions and processes prove to be effective with both receivers and shippers.
 If you choose to go it alone when it comes to warehousing responsibilities, you must invest in reliable, modern solutions that are re-usable.

 - Utilise print and label systems to ensure all goods have readable and correct information on each.